jaegertracing/documentation/docs/getting_started.md

 This is a demo application that consists of several microservices and illustrates the use of the [OpenTracing API](http://opentracing.io).
-A tutorial / walkthough is available in the blog post:
+A tutorial / walkthrough is available in the blog post:
 [Take OpenTracing for a HotROD ride][hotrod-tutorial].

 It can be run standalone, but requires Jaeger backend to view the